baonguyen96/Byzantine/README.md

 2. Run `./Build-Local.ps1` to build the entire project
 3. Run `./Start-Local-Server.ps1` to start all (3) server instances
 4. Run `./Start-Local-Client.ps1` to start all (5) client instances

+## Project Documentation

+See [Documentation](./Documentation/Documentation.md) for more explanation on project design, architecture, and proof of correctness.